Our Faith and Mission

 Celebrating 500 Years of Reformation

-As a communion, we are journeying towards the 500th anniversary of the Lutheran Reformation in 2017.
-Study guides available HERE from the Lutheran World Federation explore the following themes — chosen to move us into the next 500 years:
+As a communion, we celebrated the 500th anniversary of the Lutheran Reformation in 2017.
+Study guides available HERE from the Lutheran World Federation explore the following themes — chosen to carry us into the next 500 years:

 Liberated by God’s Grace.